The magnificent Dynjandi Waterfall - the Jewel of the Westfjords of Iceland

 Deep in the remote Westfjords of Iceland, you will find the breathtakingly beautiful Dynjandi waterfall.

-Dynjandi waterfall is the biggest waterfall in the Westfjords and truly deserves to be called the jewel of the Westfjords.
-It is, in my opinion, the most beautiful waterfall in Iceland, at least the most majestic waterfall I have seen in my country.
+Dynjandi waterfall is the biggest waterfall in the Westfjords and truly deserves to be called the Jewel of the Westfjords.
+It is, in my opinion, one of the most beautiful waterfalls in Iceland, at least the most majestic waterfall I have seen in my country.

 Dynjandi, or Fjallfoss as it is often called, cascades some 99-100 meters, looking exactly like a beautiful bridal veil.
 On top, it is 30 meters wide and widens up to 60 meters at the bottom.

 There are 6 other waterfalls below Dynjandi, which one passes on the way up to the biggest waterfall.
 It is quite a scenic route with an elevation of some 200 meters up to the biggest waterfall.

 The names of the other waterfalls are from above according to the map by the parking lot:

 You can see that all these waterfalls end in -foss, which is the Icelandic term for a waterfall.

 To reach Dynjandi there is a bit of a hike, no more than 15 minutes or so though, and on the way up you can stop by all the smaller waterfalls.

 A rocky path, made by volunteers back in 1996, leads up to the waterfalls and it is a bit of a climb getting all the way up to Dynjandi.